sgrieve/GEG6230/handbook/handbook.md

 - QMplus now organised by week rather than topic
   - Students struggled to find things on the QMplus page.
 This year everything will be organised into weeks rather than topics to make things easier to find.
 - Provide more self-study exercises for Python
-  - I will be writing additional exercises to supplement the ones already available
 - I'm too nice with feedback
   - Some students felt that my feedback was not critical enough - I will endeavour to provide more clear criticisms in feedback, tied to ways to improve your work in future.